 We’ll use either cornstarch or flour to thicken the gravy, the process is similar for both.

 Follow this ratio.
-For each cup of gravy you want, start with two tablespoons of drippings and fat, and two tablespoons of flour or cornstarch.
+For each cup of gravy you want, start with 2 tablespoons of drippings and fat, and 2 tablespoons of flour or cornstarch.
 (This will produce a rich and thick gravy.
 If you would like a thinner gravy, either start with one tablespoon each of drippings and starch, or add more liquid to thin the gravy.)

 So, if you want to make 2 cups of gravy, remove all but 4 tablespoons of fat and drippings from the roasting pan (set aside for future use).

-These instructions will be for the end result of 2 cups of gravy, but you can easily divide or multiply to adjust for how much gravy you want to make.
+These instructions will yield about 2 cups of gravy, but you can easily divide or multiply to adjust for how much gravy you want to make.

 How to Make Gravy